jaimegleason/jaimegleason/README.md

-- Junior in Computer Science + Philosophy at UIUC
+- Senior in Computer Science + Philosophy at UIUC

 <!---
 jaimegleason/jaimegleason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.